dhop90/pentair-pool-controller/README.md

 <img src="https://github.com/dhop90/pentair-pool-controller/blob/master/images/IMG_6035.PNG" height="300"> <img src="https://github.com/dhop90/pentair-pool-controller/blob/master/images/IMG_6036.PNG" height="300"> <img src="https://github.com/dhop90/pentair-pool-controller/blob/master/images/IMG_6037.PNG" height="300"> <img src="https://github.com/dhop90/pentair-pool-controller/blob/master/images/IMG_6038.PNG" height="300">

 ## What is the Smartthing Penatair Pool Controller
 A collection of devices designed to interface with a nodejs-poolControlller instance which is talking on the RS-485 bus to allow viewing and setting pool control options.
-Includes devices to manage the Pool pump, lights and heater, the spa pump and heater, the chlorinator, and any installed additional "Features".
+Single smartthings app to manage the Pool pumps, lights and heater, the spa pump and heater, the chlorinator, and any installed additional "Features".

 ***